Cytotoxic and antimetabolic agents are used in dermatology to treat serious, life-threatening, and recalcitrant disease.

 The cytotoxic drugs commonly used in dermatology fall into 2 classes: (1) antimetabolites and (2) alkylating agents.
 Antimetabolites mimic natural molecules and are most active while DNA is being synthesized (S phase).
 Alkylating agents exert effect through physicochemical interactions with DNA, such as alkylation, crosslinking, and carbamylation.
 The effects of alkylating agents are generally independent of the cell cycle.

 The immunosuppressive properties of cytotoxic agents (see also Chap.
 192) provide benefit in immunologically mediated disease, yet these agents may predispose to infection as well.
 Potentially lethal infections may arise quickly in an immunosuppressed patient.
 Those placed on cytotoxic agents should be queried at each visit for symptoms of infection, such as fever, chills, sweating, shortness of breath, cough, headache, dysuria, and arthritis.
 Prompt reporting of symptoms should be encouraged.

 We have organized these medications into 3 groups, Antiproliferative, Cytotoxic, and Immunosuppressive/antiinflammatory.

 Methotrexate (MTX) is one of the most frequently employed antimetabolic agents in dermatology.
 An impressive record of safety with MTX has accumulated, though patient selection and monitoring is crucial for its safe use.

 Discovered in 1948, MTX was initially used as a chemotherapeutic agent to treat hematologic malignancies.
 In dermatology, low doses of MTX are given for the treatment of nonneoplastic diseases including psoriasis, psoriatic arthritis, and dermatomyositis.
-It also has been used for the treatment ...
+It also has been used ...